SERMON ON THE MOUNT: PART TWENTY-FOUR

 Thousands of books have been written dealing with how we humans need to relate to each other.
 Thousands of speeches are given every year around the world dealing with the moral and ethical issues of human interrelations.
 Yet it all boils down to “Do to others as you would have them do to you.”
 It all boils down to identifying how we want to be treated and then doing the same to others.

 Granted, there are some individuals who have become aberrant as to how they want to be treated.
 There are masochists, for example, individuals who invite and enjoy inflicted pain and get some physical, psychological or emotional satisfaction from such behavior.
-Such individuals could twist this teaching of Christ and conclude that because they like pain inflicted upon them, it is alright to inflict on others.
+Such individuals could twist this teaching of Jesus and conclude that because they like pain inflicted upon them, it is alright to inflict on others.
 There is the phenomenon of wife swapping where apparently the participants are doing unto others as they wish to have done to themselves.
-Such individuals could conceivably apply this teaching of Christ to themselves and conclude that since they don’t mind someone committing adultery with them it is perfectly alright to commit adultery with someone else.
+Such individuals could conceivably apply this teaching of Jesus to themselves and conclude that since they don’t mind someone committing adultery with them it is perfectly alright to commit adultery with someone else.

 Jesus, however, is not teaching with the aberrant individual in view.
 Moral law is established in order to set a standard of conduct.
 Jesus is directing His teachings toward the normal person who wants to be loved, avoid pain and suffering and be treated with respect and as having value.
 And that is what the law is all about.
 When the law says do not commit adultery, it is assumed that hurt will take place on the part of a married spouse when their partner cheats on them.
 Wife swapping is an aberrant behavior.
 It goes against God ordained standards of conduct.
 It makes a virtual mockery of the dynamics that pertain to marriage.